 Although the character is presumably already dying inside long before she returns home from work, she appears very much alive outside, showing classic signs of obsessive-compulsive behavior like washing the dishes and what have you that she has just used for cooking.
 This she does even before she could manage to sit down and enjoy a proper dinner.
 Scrubbing the toilet instead of merely flushing it every time she’s finished doing her business is also second nature to her.

 Some people might dismiss such actions as mere quirks to move the narrative forward and keep audiences from dozing off.
-But if you look closely, they are obvious signs of a character trying in vain to control things and situations that in her mind she still believes she can control before things begin to unravel and eventually spiral out of control during the play’s last 10 minutes.
+But if you look closely, they are obvious signs of a character trying in vain to control things and situations around her that in her mind she still believes she has control over before things begin to unravel and eventually spiral out of control during the play’s last 10 minutes.

 It isn’t all doom and gloom though, as Ms. Reyes, perhaps summoning her last reserves of hope and sense of purpose, drags herself through her tiny house as she prepares dinner for one.

-But the moment she crumples and throws that same piece of artwork she has supposedly been working hard on for days, even weeks, a few minutes later, you know immediately that something inside her has already exploded.
-True enough, it is only a matter of time before Ms. Reyes’ mind goes off the rails.
+But the moment she crumples and throws that same piece of artwork she has supposedly been working hard on for days, even weeks, a few minutes later, you know immediately that something inside her has already snapped.
+True enough, it’s only a matter of time–as in seconds–before Ms. Reyes’ mind completely goes off the rails.

 Technique is something you can learn and master, and every actress, at one point or another, uses it to her advantage and as the need arises.
 But instinctive acting and drawing emotions from the gut, like one’s fingerprints, are an indelible part of who you are.
 And Dolly possesses these gifts in spades, combining technique while also tapping every so often into a wellspring of raw emotions to make her character more real, more authentic and more relatable whether during light happy moments or during dark, no-way-out situations.